 Most existing simulations of CSMA/CD model the transmission medium as a centralized active entity.
 This entity determines the exact time at which each station knows that a packet has been placed on the medium, or that a collision has occurred.
 Determining these times is non-trivial because multiple packets can be placed on different parts of an Ethernet nearly simultaneously.
-Multiple collisions may happen at different places on the Ethernet link simultaneously, from which multiple jam signals are sent out.
 Indeed, it turns out that to accurately determine these times, the simulation has to correctly model the electromagnetic propagation of data signals on the medium.
 This makes it algorithmically complex and hard to correctly implement.
 After several attempts at creating an accurate CSMA/CD simulation model using this approach, we realized that an alternative approach elegantly solves the modeling problem.
 In this approach, the medium is passive, not active.
 Instead, each station on the Ethernet acts as a router, forwarding packets from an incoming link to an outgoing link.
 An idle station that receives a packet changes its state to busy.
 If a packet arrives at a busy station, a collision is detected and the station broadcasts a jam indication to the other stations.
-The technique used for collision detection is similar to what is used in VINT ns-2 simulator for simulating wireless networks [4].
 In our approach, therefore, the stations cooperate to jointly simulate the medium.
 This makes the simulation both easy to program and easy to validate.
 The next subsection describes this approach in greater detail.